bakhtiyor/leetcode-challenge/README.md

 Progress: **152 days** / Tasks solved: **155** / Missed days: **3 days**

-You can give me more motivation by giving this project a star ⭐.
+You can give me more motivation by giving this github repo a star ⭐.
 Thank you 🙏

 | Day                                                             | Date              | Problem                                                                                                                                          | Level  |
 |-----------------------------------------------------------------|-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|--------|